Introduction to Statistical Data

 - Read the Conditions of Use before accessing data

-- For assistance write to Thomas Bourke at email@example.com
+- For assistance, please write to Thomas Bourke at firstname.lastname@example.org

-National, regional and global economic statistics are available from major providers, including Thomson Reuters, Eurostat, IMF, World Bank, OECD, ECB, WIIW, UN and many other providers.
+National, regional and global economic statistics are available from major providers, including Thomson Reuters, Standard and Poors, Bureau van Dijk, Eurostat, IMF, World Bank, OECD, ECB, WIIW, UN and many others.
 Macroeconomic data resources are described in detail on this Library page.

 Microeconomic and socioeconomic data

-Micro-socioeconomic data at the individual, family, household and firm level are available from Eurostat, GESIS, ICPSR, Bureau van Dijk, UKDS, DIW and many others.
+Micro-socioeconomic data at the individual, family, household and firm level are available from Eurostat, ICPSR, GESIS, Bureau van Dijk, UKDS, DIW and many others.
 Micro data resources are described in detail on this Library page.
-Current EUI members can register for access to EUI-hosted micro data by:
+Only current EUI members can register for access to EUI-hosted micro data:

-- completing the micro data registration form (selecting the required data set from the drop-down menu) and;
+- complete the micro data registration form (selecting the required data set from the drop-down menu) and;

-- signing two conditions of use agreements at the Economics information office (BF085) or at the Economics Departmental Library information desk (Villa San Paolo).
+- sign two conditions of use agreements at the Economics information office (BF085) or at the Economics Departmental Library information desk (Villa La Fonte).

-The Library maintains information pages for each of these European data resources:
+The Library maintains resource guides for these European data resources:

-The guide also addresses data sharing, focusing on whether, when, how, where and under what terms, research data outputs can be openly shared.
+The section on open data provides information on whether, when, how, where and under what terms, research data outputs can be openly shared.

 Data manuals and books on statistical theory

 Software manuals are available at the Badia Library and the Economics Departmental Library (001-005 shelfmark range).
 Online manuals are linked from this page.
-Books on statistical theory are located in the 500 range.
-To suggest new data manuals for acquisition please write to email@example.com.
-To request delivery of 30-day loan manuals from the Badia Library to the Economics Department, complete this online form.
+Books on statistical theory are located in the 500 range at both locations.
+To suggest new data manuals for acquisition please write to firstname.lastname@example.org Manuals may be requested for delivery from the Badia Library to the Economics Department; instructions on this Library page.